discourse/discourse/docs/DEVELOPER-ADVANCED.md

 3. Clone the project.
 4. Create development and test databases in postgres.
 5. Copy `config/database.yml.sample` and `config/redis.yml.sample` to `config/database.yml` and `config/redis.yml` and input the correct values to point to your postgres and redis instances.
 6. We recommend starting with seed data to play around in your development environment.
-[Download Seed SQL Data][seed_download].
+[Download Seed SQL Data](http://www.discourse.org/vms/dev-discourse-seed.sql).
 Install it into postgres using a command like this: `psql -d discourse_development < dev-discourse-seed.sql`.

 ## Before you start Rails